 Limitations:

 - Usage limits depend on your plan.
 On Max plans ($100-200/month flat), you get generous usage without per-token billing.
-On API plans, extended sessions on large codebases can run $5-20+ each, and a heavy day can hit $50-100.
-Know which plan you're on and monitor accordingly.
+On API plans, extended sessions can run $5-20+ each.
+Know which plan you're on.

 - It follows conventions better when you tell it what they are.
 Without a

 CLAUDE.mdfile, it'll guess at your patterns and sometimes guess wrong.
 Ten minutes of setup saves hours of corrections. - It takes action.
-This is both its strength and its risk.
 It will edit files, run commands, and commit code.
 Review diffs before accepting changes, especially on production code.
-The approval prompts exist for a reason.

 - Vague instructions produce vague results.
 "Fix the bug" gets you a guess.
 "The login form throws a 403 after the session expires, check the token refresh logic in auth/middleware.ts" gets you a fix.